zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

    The view is the `fetch()` method that is called to populate the `QueryCache`, and allows the items that are returned by the fetch call to be viewed.

    **NOTE**:  There may be multiple views over the same `QueryCache`.
-This happens when there are multiple blades on the screen at the same time, all of which are displaying data from the same cache.
+This  occurs when multiple blades are displayed on the screen at the same time, all of which are using data from the same cache.

    There are two controls on this blade, both of which use the view that was just created: a grid and the `OptionGroup` control.

-   * The grid displays the data in the `QueryCache`, as specified in [portalfx-data-dataviews.md#using-dataViews](portalfx-data-dataviews.md#using-dataViews).
+   * The grid displays the data in the `QueryCache`, as specified in [portalfx-data-dataviews.md](portalfx-data-dataviews.md) and in [#fetching-data-for-the-grid](#fetching-data-for-the-grid).

    * The `OptionGroup` control allows the user to select whether to display websites that are in a running state, websites in a stopped state or display both types of sites.
-The  display created by the `OptionGroup` control is specified in []().
+The display created by the `OptionGroup` control is specified in [#the-optiongroup-control](#the-optiongroup-control).

-<a name="working-with-data-master-details-browse-implementing-the-master-view-querycache"></a>
+<a name="working-with-data-master-details-browse-implementing-the-master-view-fetching-data-for-the-grid"></a>
-#### QueryCache
+#### Fetching data for the grid

 The observable `items` array of the view is sent to the grid constructor as the `items` parameter, as in the following example.